Call now: 252-767-6166

 Oracle Tips by Burleson Consulting

 Back when I was a student, the web was the exclusive bastion of students, professors, and scientists.
 It was customary to sign your messages with your qualifications, so everyone knew if they were talking to a Professor Emeritus or some pesky research assistant.
-In scientific discourse, the opinion of someone with a Masters Degree from M.I.T. generally had more qualifications than a message from someone with a B.S. from the University of Pittsburg.
+In scientific discourse, the opinion of someone with a Masters Degree from M.I.T. generally had more qualifications than a message from someone with a B.S. from an unknown Indian university.

 Insist on knowing the qualifications of any advisor